remytuyeras/aces/README.md

 print(f"{m1} * {m2} (mod {ac.p}) =", plain_add)
 ```

-You should see the following display in your terminal
+After running the previous script, you should see the following display in your terminal.

 ```text
 getting primes...